-Fieldwork is a mandatory element in the curriculum of the Master's programmes Cultural and Social Anthropology, International Development Studies, Medical and Social Anthropology and in the Reseach Master's programmes International Development Studies and Social Sciences.
+Fieldwork is a mandatory element in the curriculum of the Master's programmes Cultural and Social Anthropology, International Development Studies, Medical and Social Anthropology and in the Research Master's programmes Urban Studies, International Development Studies and Social Sciences (within two specialisations).
 After completing your fieldwork, you are expected to write a well-argued thesis.

 For information on various funds you can apply for to accomodate your fieldwork, see the Fieldwork Finance entry in this A-Z list.

 The Master's programme consists of three stages: designing your research project, conducting fieldwork for 12 weeks and writing your thesis.